sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/index.md

 The [install-script](single-node/script.md) is recommended for on-premises deployments to unsupported cloud environments.
 You can also use it to set up Linux VMs for your own machine images.

->NOTE: Deploying with machine images require the necessary technical expertise and resources to maintain and manage their own infrastructure.
+>NOTE: Deploying with machine images requires technical expertise and the ability to maintain and manage your own infrastructure.

 ### [Kubernetes](kubernetes/index.md)